Enriched functional limit theorems for dynamical systems: General complete convergence of multidimensional cluster point processes

 Our goal is to study the impact of clustering on the convergence of general multidimensional point processes.
 As mentioned earlier, information regarding the observations within the same cluster gets collapsed at the same time point, which makes it hard to recover it from the limiting process.
 In order to keep track of that information, we need to start by identifying clusters.

 There are two main approaches to identify clusters, which are commonly referred to as declustering procedures.
-One is the blocking method, which involves dividing observations into blocks and stipulating that all abnormal observations (typically with very high norm) within one such block belong to the same cluster.
-The second is the runs declustering procedure, which determines that a cluster ends when a run of consecutive non-abnormal observations occurs.
-Here we will impose a condition on the dependence structure of the stochastic processes, in which case both procedures are essentially equivalent.
+One is the blocking method and the other is the runs declustering procedure.

 We start with the blocking procedure, which, in fact, serves two purposes.
 Namely, not only will it separate clusters, it will also introduce time gaps between the blocks in order to restore some independence between them.
 The size of the blocks must be sensitively tuned so that the blocks are neither too long so that they do not separate clusters, nor too small so that they do not split clusters apart.
 The same applies to time gaps between the blocks, which are created by disregarding observations.
-Hence, one must not disregard too much information, but on the other hand the time gap must be sufficiently large in order to create sufficient loss of memory.
 Following the classical scheme \cite{LLR83}, considering a finite sample of size $n$, we split the data into $k_n\in\N$ blocks of size $r_n:=\lfloor n/k_n\rfloor$ and take time gaps of size $t_n\in\N$.
 This way, we define sequences $(k_n)_{n\in\N}$, $(r_n)_{n\in\N}$, $(t_n)_{n\in\N}$, which we assume to be such that

 Regarding the runs declustering, for a finite sample of size $n$, we set the run length $q_n\in\N$ with the aim that all abnormal observations occurring within a time difference of at most $q_n$ units between each other belong to the same cluster.
 The sequence $(q_n)_{n\in\N}$ must be chosen so that